NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/S/Silvered Marp Fur.md

 * * *

 A marp that gnaws on silver rather than gold grows fur tipped with silver that can be further processed into a versatile spell catalyst.
-A spellcaster who uses _silvered marp fur_ with an [[Spells/Impaling Spike|Impaling Spike]] spell creates a silver spike rather than a cold iron one.
+A spellcaster who uses _silvered marp fur_ with an [[Impaling Spike|Impaling Spike]] spell creates a silver spike rather than a cold iron one.

 *Source: Pathfinder Howl of the Wild*
 *ORC*